Sometimes our users have issues with heart rate (HR) zones — different apps and fitness trackers show inconsistent data:

 This might seem obvious, but the heart rate zones depend on the formula a specific app or device uses.

-Welltory applies a unique formula* that uses your personalized maximum HR and recent resting HR alongside your training intensity:
+Welltory applies the formula* that uses your personalized maximum HR and recent resting HR alongside your training intensity:

 Target training HR = resting HR + (0.5 [208 − 0.7*your age − resting HR]),